Rural Municipality of Woodlands: Government

 The Rural Municipality of Woodlands is municipal style government with one head of council and six councillors, one of which is the deputy reeve.
 The councillors are elected at large.
 The municipal offices are located in Woodlands.
-The municipalities lies within the federal riding of Selkirk—Interlake—Eastman, represented by Conservative James Bezan, and the provincial riding of Lakeside represented by Progressive Conservative Ralph Eichler.
+The municipalities lies within the federal riding of Selkirk—Interlake—Eastman, represented by Conservative James Bezan, and the provincial riding of Lakeside represented by Progressive Conservative Trevor King.